Beautiful Inside and Out: 7 Reasons Why Esther Was One

 Well, that was what happened in the case of Esther.

-King Ahasuerus was looking for a woman to replace Queen Vashti, who disobeyed him by refusing to come to his feast (Esther 1 and 2).
+King Ahasuerus was looking for a woman to replace Queen Vashti, who disobeyed him by refusing to come to his feast (Esther 1–2).

 Esther was one of the several young women brought to the king’s palace.
 There, they were trained and taken care of by Hegai, the king’s eunuch, before they finally presented themselves before the king (verses 8-14 of chapter 2).